opusonline/NativeCopy.js/README.md

 This plugin supports:
 - callback for text generation
-- afterCopy callback
+- beforeCopy/afterCopy callback
-- fallback if not supported by browser
+- fallback callback if not supported by browser

 #Install